 Claims against the NHS usually involve sub-standard care received during a hospital stay or treatment from an NHS hospital or care facility.
 As with all medical negligence claims, the standard three-year time limit still applies.
 As these kinds of cases can be very complex, it is always best to contact NHS medical negligence solicitors to help you with your case.

 While we would prefer to think that when we go to see a doctor, or we go into hospital, our medical needs will be met, there are times where medical professionals in the NHS fail their duty of care.
-On average, there are 5,450 medical negligence claims made every year against the NHS.
+There are tens of thousands of medical and clinical negligence claims registered every year to the Compensation Recovery Unit.

 Losing a family member or loved one is always difficult, no matter the circumstances.
 However, knowing that your loved one’s death could have been prevented if they had received the correct medical care can make the entire grieving process exceptionally difficult.

 While a fatal medical negligence compensation claim cannot bring a loved one back, it can help to bring some closure and also relieve any financial pressure that the passing of a loved one can bring.
 Searching for medical negligence solicitors near me can help to put you in touch with a specialist lawyer who will help guide you through your claim sensitively to that you can focus on your grieving process while they take care of the claim for you.